Where to Stay in Montreal: Our Top Recommendations

 Downtown

-Now, if you prefer a livelier, more urban setting that feels like a little New York, downtown Montréal is the perfect spot for you.
-With its towering skyscrapers, abundant shops, restaurants, and entertainment venues, downtown is packed with things to do.
-You’ll also find a wide range of hotels—from high‑end properties to more affordable chains—offering easy access to the city’s landmarks such as Mount Royal, the Montreal Museum of Fine Arts, and the Quartier des spectacles.
-In summer it’s the ideal base for enjoying the many festivals and for radiating out to other tourist sites via the metro.
+For a livelier, more urban setting with a hint of New York energy, downtown Montréal may be just what you’re looking for.
+With its skyscrapers, shops, restaurants, and entertainment venues, there’s always plenty to do.
+You’ll also find a wide range of hotels, from upscale properties to more affordable chains, with easy access to landmarks such as Mount Royal, the Montreal Museum of Fine Arts, and the Quartier des spectacles.
+In summer, it’s an ideal base for enjoying the city’s many festivals and reaching other attractions by metro.

-- SaintLo Montréal Hostel is located downtown, just a 2‑minute walk from Lucien‑L’Allier metro station.
-You can book private rooms for added privacy or dorm beds to cut costs.
-A continental breakfast is served every morning and Wi‑Fi is free—great value for money.
+- SaintLo Montréal Hostel is downtown, just a 2-minute walk from Lucien-L’Allier metro station.
+You can book a private room for more privacy or a dorm bed to keep costs down.
+A continental breakfast is served every morning, and Wi-Fi is free, making it a good-value option.

-- For another solid option, check out M Montréal Hostel, less than 2 minutes from Sainte‑Catherine Street (one of Montréal’s main shopping avenues).
-Besides its handy location, this hostel has a bar where you can catch a comedy show on some evenings or play pool and table football.
+- For another solid option, check out M Montréal Hostel, less than a 2-minute walk from Sainte-Catherine Street, one of Montréal’s main shopping avenues.
+Along with its convenient location, the hostel has a bar where you can catch a comedy show on certain evenings or play pool and foosball.

 Mid-range budget

-- This modern‑style hotel is a trendy choice: Hôtel Zéro 1 Montréal offers sleek rooms and easy access to city attractions.
-Extras include a terrace with panoramic views over the Quartier des spectacles and proximity to Chinatown and the restaurants on Saint‑Laurent Street.
+- For a stylish, modern option, consider: Hôtel Zéro 1 Montréal offers sleek rooms and easy access to the city’s attractions.
+Highlights include a terrace with panoramic views of the Quartier des spectacles, as well as a location close to Chinatown and the restaurants along Saint-Laurent Street.

-- The luxurious Fairmont Queen Elizabeth sits right in the city centre, with an unbeatable location close to most sights and metro stations for exploring the whole city.
-Take the opportunity to try their Barbie Tea Experience or grab a delicious grilled‑cheese sandwich in their café.
+- The upscale Fairmont Queen Elizabeth is right in the city center, in an excellent location close to many sights and metro stations, making it easy to explore the city.
+While you’re there, you can try the hotel’s Barbie Tea Experience or enjoy a grilled cheese sandwich in its café.

-- For a completely different vibe, Hôtel Le Germain features rooms with eco‑friendly Québec‑made furniture and original artwork.
-A big plus is the excellent on‑site restaurant, Le Boulevardier, which serves authentic Québec cuisine.
+- For a completely different atmosphere, Hôtel Le Germain features rooms furnished with eco-friendly pieces made in Québec and decorated with original artwork.
+Another highlight is the on-site restaurant, Le Boulevardier, which serves authentic Québec cuisine.

-- Just a 5‑minute walk from downtown and the Bell Centre, Warwick Le Crystal overlooks Montréal’s rooftops, with a spa, sauna, and hot tub set on a wooden terrace on the 12th floor.
-You’ll also be close to Mount Royal, a lovely place for a stroll in any season.
+- Just a 5‑minute walk from downtown and the Bell Center, Warwick Le Crystal offers views over Montréal’s rooftops, along with a spa, sauna, and hot tub on a wooden terrace on the 12th floor.
+You’ll also be close to Mount Royal, a lovely place for a walk in any season.

 | Accommodation | Pros | Cons | Price Range | Booking |